210927-JavaFS/project0-SacredBovine/README.md

 As far as the deposit/withdraw funds only seems to happen with the new account created during the demonstration.
 Utilize mail@address / password and this account works fine.

+I found the bug causing the issue.
+It is when I take input from the customer about which count they would like to deposit/withdraw from.
+I removed a "-1" from the input scanner so it was accessing the incorrect account (index 2 when there are only 2 items in list).